theyosh/TerrariumPI/README.md

 Your language not in the list?
 [Create your own language translation](https://github.com/theyosh/TerrariumPI/wiki/Translations)

 ## Installation
 The installation expects a Pi with working network and ssh.
-It is tested with [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)
+It is tested with [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
+For now the Full version is not working somehow....
+So use the lite image!
 1. Get a working Raspberry Pi and login as user 'pi'
   `ssh pi@[raspberry_ip]`
 2. Clone this repository and submodules!